 Our first Noise Action Plan covered the period from 2010 to 2015, and our second from 2014 to 2018.
 This is our third Noise Action Plan covering the period 2019 to 2024 and where applicable, includes actions beyond this time period.
-This Noise Action Plan is open to public consultation and therefore we would be grateful for feedback from all stakeholders including members of the public.
-Our consultation runs from the 10th July 2018 until the 2nd October 2018 for 12 weeks; which during this time this document should be considered as a draft for comment.
+Consultation on our draft Noise Action Plan ran for 12 weeks from the 10th July 2018 until the 2nd October 2018.

-This draft Noise Action Plan (2019 – 2024) has been updated to continue to comply with the requirements of the European Union (EU) Environmental Noise Directive 2002/49/EC (END) and, where applicable, other related UK government regulations.
+A copy of the draft Noise Action Plan (2019 – 2024) is available below – however, please note that the consultation has now closed.
+The Noise Action Plan has been updated to continue to comply with the requirements of the European Union (EU) Environmental Noise Directive 2002/49/EC (END) and, where applicable, other related UK government regulations.
 This is the main purpose of an airports Noise Action Plan to effectively plan, manage and where possible reduce the adverse effects of aviation noise associated to our operations.

 General Noise Topics

 You can read our current Noise Action Plan here.
 This sets out our goals from 2014 to 2018.

 Find out about key noise topics in our factsheets below: